mikelove/asthma/scripts/asthma.knit.md

 and the `.28` comes from determining how far the true dispersion values are spread around the red line.
 It's less than the black points, as the spread of the black points represents dispersion differences across genes *and* sampling variance.
+Because the `.28` is the variance of the spread, we need to take the square root to make it on the scale of standard deviation (thanks Bernd Klaus for catching this).

 The `.05` *asymptotic dispersion* means that the counts vary by about 22% of their expected value, when the counts are high.